jyotigahan/GenAI/README.md

 +--------------------------------------------------------------+
           │
           ▼
+           What Add & Layer Normalization do :
+           Simple analogy:
+           Imagine you’re improving a draft by making edits but always keep the original draft intact — then you standardize the result so it’s consistent and easier to work with.

+            1. Add (Residual Connection):
+            This means adding the input of a sub-layer back to its output before passing it on.
+            Purpose: Helps preserve original information and prevent degradation when stacking many layers.
+            Makes it easier for the network to learn small changes (residuals) rather than completely new transformations.

+            2. Layer Normalization:
+            Normalizes the summed vector across its features for each individual token.
+            It adjusts the vector to have a mean of zero and variance of one (plus learnable scale and shift).
+            Purpose: Stabilizes and speeds up training, helping gradients flow better.

+            3. Why both together?
+            First add residual (input + output) → then normalize the result.
+            This combination ensures stable, deep training with effective gradient flow.
+            Helps avoid vanishing or exploding gradients in very deep Transformer models.

+            4. Where does it happen?
+            After Multi-Head Self-Attention
+            After Feed Forward Network (FFN)

+            5. Summary:
+            Step	Effect
+            Add residual connection	Keeps original info, eases training Layer normalization	Stabilizes and normalizes data

 +--------------------------------------------------------------+
 | 4.
 Add & Layer Normalization                                  |
 |  - Add residual connection: input to FFN + FFN output        |